-2 Searching
+3 Searching

 Searching can play a critical role in ensuring that schools are safe environments for all pupils and staff.
 It is a vital measure to safeguard and promote staff and pupil welfare, and to maintain high standards of behaviour through which pupils can learn and thrive.
-Our school's behaviour policy4 is located on our website Behaviour-for-Learning-Policy-2022.pdf (allsaints.notts.sch.uk)
+Our school's behaviour policy4 is located on our website.